Ivy Compton-Burnett: Companion

 Compton-Burnett spent much of her life as a companion to Margaret Jourdain (1876–1951), a leading authority and writer on the decorative arts and the history of furniture, who shared the author's Kensington flat from 1919.
 For the first ten years, Compton-Burnett seems to have remained unobtrusively in the background, always severely dressed in black.
 When Pastors and Masters appeared in 1925, Jourdain said she had been unaware that her friend was writing a novel.

 After Jourdain's death in 1951 Compton-Burnett was it is thought in a relationship with Madge Garland, former British Vogue editor and founder of the School of Fashion at the Royal College of Art.
 Garland described this as "one of the happiest things in a long and troubled life" and Compton-Burnett was "besotted with Madge".
-Until Compton-Burnett's death they enjoyed enjoyed travelling together.
+Until Compton-Burnett's death they enjoyed travelling together.
 Garland was a lesbian.

 Honours

-Compton-Burnett was appointed a Dame Commander of the Order of the British Empire (DBE) in 1967.
+Compton-Burnett was awarded an honorary Doctorate of Letters at the University of Leeds in 1960.
+In 1967, she was appointed a Dame Commander of the Order of the British Empire (DBE).